cedards/budgie/ROADMAP.md

 ## Incomplete

-- I can see funded runway as a single date rather than listed for each target

 - I can find out my average monthly expense rate over a given period

 - Budgie can ingest my bank or credit card statement for faster data entry